Construction Accounting 101: Principles and Best Practices

 Job costing displays the physical completion of the construction project in units, costs in monetary units, and labor hours.

-While there is a G/L account for each category of income and expense that allows the company to track the overall progress of a company, there is a particular job costing account for every job or project to track its individual progress and costs.
+While there is a G/L account for each category of income and expense that allows the company to track the overall progress of the company, there is a particular job costing account for every job or project to track its individual progress and costs.

 This way, contractors can easily track the financial progress of every construction project and make more informed decisions about their business.